-But you can't keep a good MP down for very long and, as he's still writing Newsletters to constituents, I've agreed to publish some of them here starting with his latest.
-More to follow:
+But you can't keep a good MP down for long and he's still writing occasional Newsletters to constituents, Here's one:

 My city-dwelling colleagues in Parliament foolishly imagine our rural community consists of wealthy hereditary farmers with vast acres of woodland and fields and with farm hands living in tiny cottages surrounded by free-range chickens, mooing cows and thick mud.
 This is far from the case as you all know.

 The “rural community” 2017 is a very motley crowd.
 There are the weekenders who arrive from the “The City” on Friday nights in 4x4s that block our lanes and bring with them jodhpur-clad daughters who ride horses that shit outside my front gate and wives or mistresses who turn up at my office dressed for a dinner party, stinking of perfume and complaining about country smells and crowing cockerels.

 We have converted farm buildings that house IT consultants.
 We have destitute artists who paddle around the Co-Op in colourful Wellington boots and we have rows of ‘affordable houses’ with no parking spaces for the vast army of unmarried mothers on housing benefits whose boyfriends clutter our pavements with white vans.